philou/storexplore/README.md

 ### Testing Code Relying On A Scrapped Thirdparty

 This can be quite a challenge.
-Storeexplore can help you with that :
+Storexplore can help you with that :

 * it provides a customizable offline (disk) dummy store generator
 * it provides an API for this store